Marlow Explorer 72E - "Azura"

 Thoroughly happy and perfectly satisfied with what we have achieved, we reach Honningsvag in the late afternoon.
 Here the HURTIGRUTEN liners, as well as numerous cruise ships from all parts of the world, make this small harbor one of the most visited places in Norway.
 We join the steady tourist stream and experience the North Cape for a second time – now from the land.
 The obligatory photos with the famous globe are part of our standard program as well as a small glass of Prosecco on the success of our "modern adventure."
 Now there are "only“ another two and a half months, 2.500 nm, and almost twenty more visiting guests in front of us before we will reach domestic waters again!

 Best regards from the North Cape,

 Jutta & Thomas

 AZURA travels in Norway

-The pictures were all taken in the afternoon hours of June 19 while Jutta and Thomas were following a whalewatching trawler.
-The trip started and ended in the port of Andenes which is located on the most Northern tip of Andoya Island.
-This island belongs to a group of islands called Vesteralen which are located north of the much more known Lofoten islands.
-In that area the whales are just a one hour cruise away from the coastline.
-So you do not loose the spectacular background by having to go out too far.
+The pictures were all taken in the afternoon hours of June 19 while Jutta and Thomas were following a whale-watching trawler.
+The trip started and ended in the port of Andenes, which is located on the most Northern tip of Andoya Island.
+This island belongs to a group of islands called Vesteralen, which are located north of the much more known Lofoten islands.
+In that area, the whales are just a one hour cruise away from the coastline.
+So you do not lose the spectacular background by having to go out too far.